kubeshark/docs/src/pages/en/integration_aws_s3.md

 ## Upload a Network Snapshot to S3

-The `wrapper.kflPcapS3` wrapper conditionally generates PCAP repositories based on two KFL queries:
+The `wrapper.kflPcapS3` wrapper conditionally generates PCAP repositories based on KFL queries.
-- `http and (response.status==500)` - HTTP traffic only where response status is 500
-- `dns` - all DNS traffic

 PCAP repositories are uploaded to AWS S3 and a Slack notification is sent upon completion.